-A sales proposal, also known as business proposals, project proposals, or executive summaries, is a key document, in which sales team of a company/ business describe to the buyer (customer or client) the what, ways of the product or services they offer.
+A sales proposal, also known as business proposals, project proposals, or executive summaries, is a key document, in which sales team of a company/ business describe to the buyer (customer or client) the what, ways of the product or services they offer in business negotiation.

 Even if the situation was only that of a request for proposals, in any case, the sales proposal should answer to the recipient’s needs or even questions they haven’t brought up or thought of.
 The process of collaborating with or working with you should be beneficial to them.
 It requires a good amount of thought process and research to seem more advantageous than what the market has to offer.

 Once the written sales pitch is done, it is sent to the client or customer for consideration.
 They will determine whether you are the one they will love and choose to work with.

 However, because many times companies focus more on the deliverables they offer and on scoring the deal with the client or customer, it is easy to get lost in the sauce than stick to the objective of the sales proposal.

 Remember that the prospective customer might also be in contact with other sellers and proposals, which leaves no room for mistakes.